tdoan5/ML5800/README.md

 It will ask you to put the `token` to access remotely to the notebook app on Erdos.

-Go back to Erdos, copy the `token` and paste into your browswer.
+Go back to Erdos, copy the `token` and paste into your browser on your local computer.

+!Voila.